xuezzou/Rebuild-My-Professor/README.md

 For rating tags prediction, we employ multi-label classification techniques such as **[TODO]**.

-For radar chart visualization, we first perform topic modelling to gain insight into the data and choose dimensions of the radar chart.
-Then we manually label data for each category and apply BERT embedding to train a multi-class classification model.
+For radar chart visualization, we first perform **topic modelling** to gain insight into the data and choose dimensions of the radar chart.
+Then we manually label data for each category and apply **BERT** embedding to train a m**ulti-class classification model**.
 Finally, we calculate the score based on normalization and display the visualization on a simple web server.

 ## Dataset